open-cluster-management-io/enhancements/enhancements/sig-policy/99-policy-placement-strategy/README.md

   - `MandatoryDecisionGroups`: groups that should be handled before other groups
   - `MaxConcurrency`: Concurrency during a progressive rollout
 - Add an aggregated rollout status for the root policy status.
+- Implement rollout for `PolicySet`, allowing rollouts to proceed on a per-cluster basis across all policies in the set

 ### Non-Goals